devsecopsmaturitymodel/DevSecOps-MaturityModel/src/assets/Markdown Files/userday.md

 | 16:30 | Workshop: Application and Vulnerability maturity Model (VMM) - DSOMM Map | Francesco Cipollone                                          |
 | 18:30 | Wrap Up                                                                  | Timo Pagel                    |

+## Shake Logger XSS Demo
+Cross-Site Scripting (XSS) demonstrations in secure coding training often rely on simple alert boxes, which can understate the true risks of this vulnerability.
+This session will show you how to effectively illustrate the damage potential of XSS to both developers and non-technical audiences, providing a more realistic and compelling demonstration of its impact.

 ## Application Security Program Experiences / Ask Anything
 Brook and Timo will talk about their experiences with Application Security Programs.
 Everyone is invited to join the conversation.
 Please bring your questions!